Vector3 LerpTo( Vector3& target, float frac, bool clamp )

 Description

-The LerpTo method is used to interpolate the current Vector3 instance towards a target Vector3 using linear interpolation.
-This method modifies the current vector to move it closer to the target vector based on the specified fraction.
+The LerpTo method is used to linearly interpolate between the current Vector3 instance and a target Vector3.
+This method modifies the current vector to move it closer to the target vector by a specified fraction.
+Optionally, the interpolation can be clamped to ensure the result does not overshoot the target.

 Usage

-To use the LerpTo method, call it on an instance of Vector3 and provide the target vector, the interpolation fraction, and a boolean indicating whether to clamp the result.
+To use the LerpTo method, call it on an instance of Vector3, passing in the target vector, the interpolation fraction, and a boolean indicating whether to clamp the result.

 Example